vavardan/OCI-DNS-view/Deployment.md

 &nbsp;

-Note: Make sure that all required values such as IP addresses, OCID's, naming conventions, etc. are set to match your specific deployment.
+Note: Ensure that all required values, including IP addresses, OCIDs, naming conventions, are adjusted to match your specific deployment.

 &nbsp;